nonchris/sarcastic-text-for-cli/README.md

 2. Example with custom inversion factor and penalty:
     ```bash
-    make-sarcasm This tool is quite amazing -f 80 -p 50 -a
+    echo "This tool is quite amazing" | make-sarcasm  -f 80 -p 50 -a
     ```
     Output might look like: `tHiS TOOL Is QUiTe AmAZiNG`